JeremiahKaren/35percent.github.io/_posts/2016-11-04-south-gardens-overseas-buyers.md

 The vast majority of the remaining units in South Gardens are for private sale.

 This is plot H06(D,E & F) of South Gardens, otherwise known as 'South Garden Point'.
-There are 179 apartments here - all for private sale.
+There are two blocks with 179 apartments here - all for private sale.

 ![](/img/southgardenpoint.JPG)

 All but 28 of the apartments here have been sold.
 We don't know how many were sold to overseas buyers because Lendlease and the Council [won't say](https://youtu.be/WZRV4KMxuEk).
 What we do know is that 46 of the 179 apartments have been sold by international real estate firm __Colliers International__ in Hong Kong and Singapore.
 We know this because Colliers' [sales brochure](/img/South-Gardens-Fact-Sheet-CIHK.pdf) lists its recommended solicitors as ['Riseamsharples'](http://www.riseamsharples.com/legal-services/overseas-property-exhibitions):

 ![](/img/purchaserssolicitor.png)
 *Extract from Colliers Singapore sales brochure*

 [__Riseamsharples__](http://www.riseamsharples.com/legal-services/overseas-property-exhibitions) has a policy of registering clients' purchases with the Land Registry, even though such registration is not required or normally effected until the development is completed.